invopop/gobl.verifactu/README.md

   - `R4` - Rectified invoice based on law and other reasons.
   - `R5` - Rectified invoice based on simplified invoices.

-- `es-verifactu-tax-classification` - combines the tax classification and exemption codes used in Veri*Factu.
+- `es-verifactu-tax-classification` - combines the tax classification and exemption codes used in VeriFactu.
 Must be included in each line item, or an error will be raised.
 These are the valid values:
   - `S1` - Subject and not exempt - Without reverse charge
   - `S2` - Subject and not exempt - With reverse charge.
 Known as `Inversión del Sujeto Pasivo` in Spanish VAT Law
   - `N1` - Not subject - Articles 7, 14, others